Teaching Your Kids About Sexuality

 Countering Misinformation

 Prepare your children for messages they might encounter that contradict Scripture.
 Encourage them to tell you when they see or hear such things so you can discuss it with them.
-Periodically ask them what they are hearing in this area and what questions they might have.

 Equip Yourself